Vision and Strategic Plan

 - Message from the CIO

-- Creating and maintaining partnerships, and seeking input from advisory groups through an inclusive Governance structure.
-University Technology Services provides leadership through influence and value-added counsel, working through the Governance structure.
+- Creating and maintaining partnerships and seeking input from advisory groups through an inclusive Governance structure.

 - Planning and providing state-of-the-art, high-performance networks, systems, and applications that are constantly evolving to next-generation solutions.

-- Building and maintaining technical infrastructures and environments that emphasize innovation, mobility, agility, technical currency, accessibility, best practices, scalability, and adequate capacity.
+- Building and maintaining technical architectures and environments that emphasize innovation, mobility, agility, technical currency, accessibility, best practices, scalability, and adequate capacity.

 - Maintaining a trustworthy environment by emphasizing security, recovery, availability, reliability, and risk management.

-- Seeking efficiency and sound financial stewardship through consolidation, virtualization, right-sourcing, and life-cycle planning.
+- Seeking efficiency and sound financial stewardship through consolidation, right-sourcing, and life-cycle planning.

-- Maintaining a high-quality, technically skilled, trustworthy, client-focused, enthusiastic, flexible, and diverse information technology organization and culture that provides professional fulfillment, professional development, and growth for its employees and opportunities for student employees.
+- Maintaining a technically skilled, trustworthy, client-focused, communicative, enthusiastic, flexible, and diverse information technology organization and culture that provides professional fulfillment, professional development, and growth for its employees and opportunities for student employees.

-- Mobility: Such that students, faculty, staff, devices, software, and data are all in motion, in different orbits, using services that add value in a mobile moment.
+- Mobility: Students, faculty, staff, devices, software, and data are all in motion, in different orbits, using services and providing connections that add value in a mobile moment.

-- Scalability has become an important driver affecting many areas of planning, including network capacity, storage capacity for big data, and solutions that provide for crowds of students in online classes or visitors to online services.
+- Scalability is an important driver affecting many areas of planning, including storage capacity for big data and video.

-- Increasing support for research: Supporting the mission to increase the university’s research profile.
+- Support for research: Supporting the mission to increase the university’s research profile.

 - Software proliferation: Increasing software variety leading to an explosion of software purchases in a variety of flavors, including on-premise install, subscription-based service, and apps.
-In addition to all the variety of software choices, vendors are also reconfiguring licensing models, often with significant additional costs.
+License choices vary, including open source and subscription models.

 - Cloud computing: Choosing storage, computing, and applications in the cloud when it makes functional, financial, and security sense.